-There is one more vital topic to discuss: the issue of sexual consent—for both girls and boys.
+There is one more vital topic to discuss: the issue of consent—for both girls and boys.
 We have to talk about consent with both our sons and daughters.
 We must explain to our kids how to protect themselves from sexual violations, as well as how to ensure that they don’t become accused of such misconduct.

 Understanding Sexual Misconduct Allegations

 The idea of your child becoming accused of sexual misconduct will probably not cross your mind at college drop-off.
 But it’s more prevalent than most of us realize.